Residence Life and Housing

 The mattresses provided in University Housing are extra-long twin sized (36 inches by 80 inches).
 Extra-long twin sheets are available at many retailers.

-Without medical documentation and prior permission from the Director of Services for Students with Disabilities and Residence Life and Housing, bed mattresses may not be brought into University Housing.
+Without medical documentation and prior permission from the Director of Accessibility Services and Residence Life and Housing, bed mattresses may not be brought into University Housing.

 Carroll University is not responsible for lost or damaged personal property.
 It is recommended that you check to see if your personal belongings are covered under your parent or guardian's homeowner's insurance policy.
 If your belongings will not be covered by that policy, you may wish to buy renter's insurance prior to arriving on campus.